JJW-Coding-Inc/JJW-Official-Site-PRE-RELEASE-TESTING/README.md

 Redone the website, added back the gradient, redid the entire page.

 Completely fixed up css, and made the website look more stylish.

+# Updaye 1.2 - By William Lawson
+Redone the archive page, changed colours and added some css to examples.